Features

 Statistics Dashboard

-Every cost, every token, every latency, every cache hit — charted live.
+Every cost, every token, every latency, every cache hit.

 Filter by All, Workspace, or Project.
+Provider or model.
 Set any time range.
 Click any chart to expand it fullscreen.
 Export to file when you need to share.

-Comparison tables stack agents and models side by side so you can see which one earns its budget.
-The Recent Threads table and Steps Per Thread give you the per-thread story behind any spike.
+Comparison tables stack agents and models so you can see which one earns its budget.

-The dashboard runs off the same event stream as the chat, so what you see is what actually happened, down to the millisecond.
+The dashboard runs off the same event stream, so what you see is what actually happened.
 Token bills become an answerable question, not a mystery line item.

 Code Indexing